Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/03/monitor-replication-with-datadog-and-dogstatsd.md

     - Automation
     - Programming
 tags:
-    - 'csharp'
+    - C-Sharp
-    - datadog
+    - Datadog
-    - monitoring
+    - Monitoring
 ---

 ![DataDog Replication Monitoring](/img/2016/03/datadog-replication.png)Although [DataDog](https://www.datadoghq.com/) comes with a healthy selection of integrations, there is always going to be something custom that you want to monitor.
 This is why [DogStatsd](http://docs.datadoghq.com/guides/dogstatsd/) has been made available.